 I have read the guidebooks, have surfed on the ‘net, and talked to people who use the term “get local.”
 How do you really “get local?”
 And do you really want to do that?

 Yes, you do want to do that.
 Getting local requires some extra effort on your part.
 You have definitely started on the right track by asking someone in the know.
 You need to know a lot about the places you are visiting, prior to going.
 Guidebooks, the web, and other people are all great sources of information for those great out-of-the-way spots that only the locals know about.
-Research will help you to understand the area, but there is nothing like having your own local to show you the way.
-Or at least, maybe a concierge from your hotel can help you find someone who has been there, and knows the place like the back of their hand.
+The research will help you to understand the area, but there is nothing like having your own local to show you the way.
+Or at least, maybe a concierge from your hotel can help you find someone who has been there and knows the place like the back of their hand.

 Have a great trip!

 If you wander over to Twitter, you can follow me there @MrBricksBlog